stormearthandlava/stormearthandlava.github.io/guide/raids/sod.md

 * **40:** {{ site.data.talent.natures_guardian }} or {{ site.data.talent.wind_rush_totem }}
 * **45:** {{ site.data.talent.primal_elementalist }}
 * **50:** {{ site.data.talent.stormkeeper }} or {{ site.data.talent.asc }}

 **Recommended Covenants**

 * Necrolord with Plague-Deviser Marileth.
-(Note: as the suggestion is to use {{ site.data.legendary.dre }} you can consider swapping {{ site.data.soulbinds.preemptive_strike }} for {{ site.data.conduit.shake_the_foundations }}).
+(Note: as the suggestion is to use {{ site.data.expansion_feature.sl.legendary.dre }} you can consider swapping {{ site.data.expansion_feature.sl.soulbinds.preemptive_strike }} for {{ site.data.conduit.shake_the_foundations }}).

 **Recommended Legendaries:**

-* {{ site.data.legendary.dre }} - Given the structure of the fight this legendary should replace {{ site.data.legendary.eogs }} as the Phase 1 choice for maximising damage, in addition to {{ site.data.legendary.dre }} being better *on average* than {{ site.data.legendary.eogs }} at the single target portion in Phase 2.
+* {{ site.data.expansion_feature.sl.legendary.dre }} - Given the structure of the fight this legendary should replace {{ site.data.expansion_feature.sl.legendary.eogs }} as the Phase 1 choice for maximising damage, in addition to {{ site.data.expansion_feature.sl.legendary.dre }} being better *on average* than {{ site.data.expansion_feature.sl.legendary.eogs }} at the single target portion in Phase 2.
-* {{ site.data.legendary.windspeaker }} - Provides little value in Phase 1 as when two or more targets are present you still cast {{ site.data.spell.eq }}, remains the best legendary choice specifically for Phase 2 however.
+* {{ site.data.expansion_feature.sl.legendary.windspeaker }} - Provides little value in Phase 1 as when two or more targets are present you still cast {{ site.data.spell.eq }}, remains the best legendary choice specifically for Phase 2 however.

 **Damage:**

 * Maintain {{ site.data.spell.flame_shock }} on both Kyra and Signe.
-* Use {{ site.data.spell.spiritwalkers_grace }} as needed to maintain DPS during [Fragments of Destiny](https://shadowlands.wowhead.com/spell=352744/fragments-of-destiny) or any of the [Call of the Val'kyr](https://shadowlands.wowhead.com/spell=350467/call-of-the-valkyr) abilities.
+* Use {{ site.data.talent.swg }} as needed to maintain DPS during [Fragments of Destiny](https://shadowlands.wowhead.com/spell=352744/fragments-of-destiny) or any of the [Call of the Val'kyr](https://shadowlands.wowhead.com/spell=350467/call-of-the-valkyr) abilities.

 **Defensives:**

-* Rotate {{ site.data.spell.astral_shift }} and healing consumables for [Fragments of Destiny](https://shadowlands.wowhead.com/spell=352744/fragments-of-destiny).
+* Rotate {{ site.data.talent.as }} and healing consumables for [Fragments of Destiny](https://shadowlands.wowhead.com/spell=352744/fragments-of-destiny).

 **Utilities:**